 The goal of this post is to help you decide which treadmill is better suited to your needs.
 Let’s get started.

-What are the main differences between the Bowflex BXT116 and the NordicTrack 1750?
+Summary of Main Differences between the Bowflex BXT116 and the NordicTrack 1750

 - The NordicTrack 1750 Has A Slightly Wider Belt – They both share the same treadmill belt length (60 inches), but the NordicTrack’s belt is slightly wider at 22 inches, versus the 20 inch width of the BXT116.